|

 The Trial (also spelled Tryall in some sources) was wrecked (24th May 1622) between Barrow Island and the Monte Bellos at a site now known as Trial Rocks.
 Captain Brooks (or Brookes) abandoned the ship and most of its crew to their fate while he and 9 hand picked men sailed away to Java with the treasure the ship was carrying.
 Of the original crew of 143, only 46 escaped the sinking ship.
 Soon afterwards Brooks was at it again when the Moone foundered off the coast of England, but on that occasion the stolen treasure re-appeared after Brooks had been charged with the theft.
 (Another source says he was imprisoned for the 2 year duration of the trial but that the company ultimately dropped the case.)

-The Trial (or Tryal) is the earliest ship known to have been wrecked in Australian waters.
+The Trial (or Tryall) is the earliest ship known to have been wrecked in Australian waters.
 Its resting place was discovered in 1969 and the W.A.
 Museum investigated the site in 1971.
 Although there has been no conclusive proof that the wreck found is the Trial, it is generally accepted that the identification is correct.

 In the same year the ships Arnhem and Pera with J. Carstenszoon and W. van Coolsteerdt followed where the Duyfken had gone before, but they became separated and the Arnhem was blown to the west and sailed along the shore of a land that today bears her name - Arnhem land.
-Several member of the crew of the Arnhem were killed by natives on this voyage.
+Several members of the crew of the Arnhem were killed by natives on this voyage.

 1626 Daniel Cock sails the Leijden along the coast from Zuytdorp Cliffs to Dirck Hartog Island but does not land.